 Any time you will be out in cold weather for extended periods of time it is important to keep your hands warm.
 This is true for landscape and nature photographers in winter, but it can also be challenging to find gloves that will keep your hands warm and still allow you to use your hands and fingers as needed.
 Photography gloves that allow access for your thumb and index finger are a good option.
 Vallerret recently ran a successful Kickstarter campaign for winter sports gloves made with photography in mind.

 Much landscape photography is done around the time of sunrise and sunset.
-That often requires hiking before sunrise or after sunset to reach your destination.
+That often requires hiking before sunrise or after sunset to reach your destination, or to return to your vehicle.
 A flashlight is a must-have, but a head lamp can prove to be an even better option.
 With a head lamp you can keep your hands free.

 Hats can be important for protecting you from the elements.
 If you’re out in the anywhere in the summer, or in a very hot climate like a desert, a hat for shade is very important.
 In the winter, of course, you’ll want a hat to keep your head warm and dry.